 1. You won’t have to make your mortgage payment

 This one is pretty obvious but can’t be overstated.
 During your forbearance, you will not need to make your monthly mortgage payment.
 Hopefully this relieves some financial stress and helps you get back on your feet.

-Your payments will be paused immediately once your forbearance has been approved.
-Depending on your situation, you might not be required to make a payment for up to 12 months.
+Your payments will be paused immediately once your forbearance has been processed and you will not be required to make a payment for up to 12 months.
+(Depending on the owner of your loan, you may have additional months available beyond the 12 months.)
 Since any payments you don’t make during the forbearance will eventually be due, we recommend taking it 3 months at a time, to avoid any unnecessary financial burden later on.